-5.2 Workflow Actors
+6.2 Workflow Actors

-5.2.1 Simple Actors
+6.2.1 Simple Actors

 Simple actors have workflow symbols that consist of a single (rather than multiple) green-blue rectangle.
 They may also have a logo within the rectangle to aid in their identification.
-In the UVES workflow, the following actors are simple actors:
+The following actors are simple actors: